jonhue/modal/README.md

 ## Installation

-modal-rails works with Rails 5 onwards.
+Modal works with Rails 5 onwards.
 You can add it to your `Gemfile` with:

 ```ruby
 gem 'modal-rails'